 Puerto Rico Residents Go Without Water Every 24 Hours in Drought During Pandemic

-As Puerto Rico residents continue to struggle with water shortages, some are concerned the drought will make it hard to follow safety guidelines.
+As Puerto Rico residents continue to struggle with water insufficiency, some are concerned the drought will make it hard to follow safety guidelines.

 For nearly a week now, more than 140,000 residents, including some in the island’s capital of San Juan, have been experiencing an intermittent water supply.
 On Monday, Puerto Rico’s Governor Wanda Vázquez declared a state of emergency in the wake of the drought.